 Your vehicle’s size and use affect your rate.
 A heavy dump truck used to haul bulk gravel will likely have a higher premium than a small commercial van with minimal equipment.

 Your commercial auto insurance carrier will run a motor vehicle report on all drivers with access to your business vehicles.
 Drivers with accidents or violations on their driving record will usually cause your rate to increase.
 You can expect your insurance company to take the past three years of driving history into account.

-It’s common to pay more for commercial auto coverage in a large city like Cincinnati than a smaller city like Findlay.
+It’s common to pay more for commercial auto coverage in a large city like Cincinnati than in a smaller city like Findlay.
 Keep in mind, prices are usually higher in locations that experience more claims or more expensive settlements than other locations.
-Areas susceptible to weather-related events such as tornadoes and floods are also factors.
+Areas susceptible to weather-related events, such as tornadoes and floods, are also factors.